emporia-vue-local/esphome/README.md

 ### Flashing new software

-With your other hand, run the following in the console: `esphome run vue2.yaml`.
-This will take a few minutes, and install the new software on the Vue 2!
+With your other hand, kick off the upload process.
+If you're using the command-line, `esphome run <yourfilename>.yaml`, otherwise click the button in the GUI.
+This will take a few minutes and install the new software on the Vue 2!

 You'll see a bunch of errors like `Failed to read from sensor due to I2C error 3`, but that's fine, since they'll go away when it is installed into into the wall.